har-in-air/ESP32_AUTO_WATER/README.md

 <img src="docs/autowater_gs_update.png" />

-If you reset the ESP32 module and then press a configuration button at an audio prompt, the system is configured as a standalone WiFi Access Point (AP).
-A web server page running on this AP can then be used to configure the scheduled watering time, moisture threshold for watering, RTC clock time, internet access SSID and password credentials (for the optional Google Docs spreadsheet update).
+If you want to configure the watering systems, press the reset button for the ESP32 module and then press the configuration button (GPIO0) when you hear a series of short beeps.
+Keep it pressed until you hear a long confirmation tone, and then release.
+The system is now configured as a standalone WiFi Access Point (AP) with SSID `ESP32Timer` and password `123456789`.

+A web server running on this AP at `url : http://192.168.4.1` can then be used to configure the following :
+* Schedule
+  * Daily wake-up time
+  * Soil moisture threshold for watering
+  * Pump on-time
+* Real-Time Clock
+  * Date
+  * Time
+* Google Sheet update
+  * Enable / Disable update
+  * AP SSID and password for internet access

+When done with changes, reset the ESP32 for normal watering mode with the new configuration.

 <img src="docs/ap_config_homepage.png" />